michael-van-vuuren/csci5612/exampleSite/content/models/clustering.md

 >For large & interactive visualizations, click the `{{< icon "newtab" >}} View interactive plot` buttons.

 #### DBSCAN Clusters

+DBSCAN was applied with a minimum sample size $m$ of 50, and epsilon values of $\epsilon$=[0.05, 0.10, 0.15].
+The reason a high minimum sample size and low epsilons (low neighborhood radius) were used is because in our dataset, most of the songs with lower `All Time Rank` scores are grouped at a higher density tip, while most of the songs with higher `All Time Rank` scores are grouped with lower density.
+Therefore, we can use DBSCAN to identify the high density tip as a cluster, then use the noise as the other cluster to find clusters that match up with `All Time Rank Bin`.
+The results below show that this is quite effective, especially when $\epsilon$=0.10.

 {{< tabs items="DBSCAN (eps=0.05),DBSCAN (eps=0.10),DBSCAN (eps=0.15)" >}}
   {{< tab >}}